Aiven-Open/klaw-docs/docs/docs/howto/installation/configure-klaw-wizard.rst

-5. For existing Kafka clusters, migrate Topics and Acls to Klaw.
+5. Synchronize Topics and ACls

-If there is an existing Kafka cluster, where topics and subscriptions have to be migrated to Klaw, follow these steps.
+If you already have a Kafka cluster, you can easily migrate topics and acls to Klaw using the **Synchronize** option.

-As a SUPERADMIN, by default there are permissions to synchronize.
-Select an environment, and assign teams to topics or Acls.

-Either you can select individually or with bulk option, assign all at a time to one team.
+As a SUPERADMIN, you can synchronize topics and ACLs by default.
+Navigate to **Synchronize** menu and select **Topics from cluster** or **ACLs from cluster** to synchronize the topics or ACLs.
+You also can synchronize topics individually or with a bulk option, assigning all at a time to one team.
+Users can synchronize topics from cluster to Klaw with ``SYNC_TOPICS`` permission.

 .. image:: /../../../_static/images/SyncTopicsFromCluster.png

-Required permission to Synchronize topics from cluster to Klaw ``SYNC_TOPICS``

 6. Create Teams

-After adding clusters and environments, Teams can be created.
-Required permission to add teams : ``ADD_EDIT_DELETE_TEAMS``
+After adding clusters and environments, you can create **Teams**.
+A team owns topics and is also a collection of users.
+A user can manage teams with ``ADD_EDIT_DELETE_TEAMS`` permission.

 7. Create Users

-Users can be created and assign to the newly created teams.
-Required permission to add users : ``ADD_EDIT_DELETE_USERS``
+**Users** can be created and assigned to the newly created teams.
+A user with ``ADD_EDIT_DELETE_USERS`` permission or the SUPERADMIN role can add users.

 8. Create any other Roles and Permissions (Optional)

-If your organization needs more roles and permissions, start with adding a role.
-Required permission to add roles : ``ADD_EDIT_DELETE_ROLES``

-You can now share Klaw with your teams.
+A **role** is a collection of permissions defining the tasks a user can perform.
+Add roles and assign permissions to the added roles.
+A SUPERADMIN can add roles by default.
+Other users can add roles with ``ADD_EDIT_DELETE_ROLES`` permission.

+You are all set now.
+Your team members can request topics or ACLs and approve requests.